espocrm/documentation/administration/roles-management.md

 It also defines whether user is able to post to stream of another users/teams.

+## User Permission

+Allows to restrict an ability for users to view activities, calendar and stream of other users.

+## Portal Permission

+Defines an access to portal information, ability to post messages to portal users.

+## Group Email Account Permission

+Defines an access to group email accounts, an ability to send emails from group SMTP.

 ## Default Permissions

 By default (if there are no any applied) users can read and edit all records.
 But can't delete any ones except those they have created and they are assigned to at the same time.